Learning Time-Varying Graphs from Incomplete Graph Signals: Introduction

-Early approaches to static graph learning typically exploit the smoothness or sparsity properties of graph signals \cite{fatima2022learning}, \cite{tugnait2021sparse}.
+Early approaches to static graph learning typically exploit the smoothness or sparsity properties of graph signals \cite{fatima2022learning}, \cite{tugnait2021sparse}, \cite{pu2021kernel}.
 For instance, methods that enforce signal smoothness over the graph (i.e., low total variation) can recover sparse precision matrices by promoting consistency between signal variations and edge weights \cite{sun2022proximal}.
 Classic work in this direction includes methods based on graphical lasso and total variation minimization \cite{fatima2022learning}, \cite{wang2023distributionally}.
-More recently, optimization frameworks combining log-determinant regularization with Laplacian constraints have demonstrated excellent recovery performance when full graph signals are available \cite{dong2016learning}, \cite{wang2023linearly}.
-Nonetheless, these methods often falter when signals are only partially observed: missing entries break the smoothness assumptions, leading to biased estimates or disconnected components \cite{pu2021kernel}.
+More recently, optimization frameworks combining log-determinant regularization with Laplacian constraints have demonstrated excellent recovery performance when full graph signals are available \cite{slawski2015estimation}, \cite{egilmez2017graph}.
+Nonetheless, these methods often falter when signals are only partially observed: missing entries break the smoothness assumptions, leading to biased estimates or disconnected components \cite{buciulea2022learning}, \cite{peng2024network}.

-To address evolving networks, researchers have extended static formulations to dynamic scenarios by introducing temporal penalties or coupling across successive graph estimates \cite{ye2024time}.
-For example, \cite{yuan2023joint} proposes a framework that jointly estimates a sequence of graphs by imposing a temporal fusion penalty on adjacent Laplacian matrices, ensuring smooth evolution of the topology.
+To address evolving networks, researchers have extended static formulations to dynamic scenarios by introducing temporal penalties or coupling across successive graph estimates \cite{wang2023linearly}, \cite{ye2024time}.
+The time-varying graphical LASSO (TVGLASSO)~\cite{hallac2017network} is a pioneering method in this area, extending the classical GLASSO framework~\cite{friedman2008sparse} to accommodate graphs whose topology evolves over time.
+Then, \cite{yuan2023joint} proposes a framework that jointly estimates a sequence of graphs by imposing a temporal fusion penalty on adjacent Laplacian matrices, ensuring smooth evolution of the topology.
 Similarly, \cite{deng2022bayesian} develops a Bayesian approach for dynamic graph inference that models edge appearance/disappearance probabilities over time.
 Both approaches assume complete node-level measurements at each time step; accordingly, any missing entries are either imputed beforehand or treated as noise.
-When missing data is prevalent—such as in functional magnetic resonance imaging where some voxel time series may be corrupted—ignoring partial observability can lead to substantial errors \cite{liang2024higher}.
+When missing data is prevalent, such as in functional magnetic resonance imaging where some voxel time series may be corrupted, ignoring partial observability can lead to substantial errors \cite{vaden2012multiple}.